-Redesigned a year ago, even more technology and features have been added to the new 2023 Chevrolet Silverado.
+Redesigned with even more technology and features is the 2023 Chevrolet Silverado.

 The basic work horse model starts at just north of $33,000, with the mid-range, well-equipped RST is around $42,500 and the super-luxurious High Country comes in at almost $58,000.
 The highlighted model is the popular Crew Cab Standard Box 4-wheel Drive LT Trail Boss, coming in at $54,000-$59,000, depending on options and extras.

 Car and Driver praises the Silverado 1500 as “rugged, adaptable and trusty,” with clever storage cubbies spread throughout the long cabin, which has excellent rear legroom.
 Lots of in-bed tie-down points and a massive bed capacity plus stout towing capacities mean hauling extra stuff is a snap.

 “On the road” Car and Driver writes, “the big truck drives smaller than it is; handling is surprisingly agile, and the suspension delivers a smooth ride.
 There’s a great choice of engines for any job, including a V-6, two V-8s, a turbo-charged four cylinder and a diesel inline-6.”